Do you think you have a case? Request a consultation with our team. We are here to help you through this difficult process. Cross

 What are the Common Symptoms & Warning Signs of BIA-ALCL?

-Although it has yet to be established precisely why the risk of ALCL is higher among women with textured breast implants, the human body seems to respond differently to the textured implants compared to smooth.
-According to the American Society of Plastic Surgeons, textured breast implants contrast compared to the various other types of implants because the textured surface encourages scar tissue to stick.
-This design was developed with the goal to keep implants from shifting over time and to diminish the risk of developing a capsular contracture, which is a tight capsule of scar tissue that can become unusually hard and contract around the implant, resulting in tough, unnatural-feeling breasts after the implantation.
+It has yet to be established precisely why the risk of ALCL is higher among women with textured breast implants.
+However, the human body seems to respond differently to the textured implants compared to smooth ones.
+According to the American Society of Plastic Surgeons, the issue is likely related to the fact that the textured surface encourages scar tissue to stick.
+This design was developed with the goal to keep implants from shifting over time.
+They were also expected to diminish the risk of developing a capsular contracture.

 The FDA indicated that “Though the number of identified cases of BIA-ALCL is small compared to the estimated 1.5 million patients who receive breast implants worldwide every year, confirmed data and published information reviewed to date suggests that patients with breast implants have an increased risk of BIA-ALCL,”

-Do I Have a Possible Breast Implant Lawsuit?
+Do I Have a Possible Textured Breast Implant Cancer Lawsuit?

-Our attorneys are currently evaluating and investigating claims on behalf of individuals with textured breast implants who have been diagnosed with Anaplastic Large Cell Lymphoma.
-If you–or someone you know–have been diagnosed with BIA-ALCL or another type of lymphoma cancer as a result of breast implants, we encourage you to contact us immediately.
+We are currently evaluating and investigating claims on behalf of individuals with textured breast implants who have been diagnosed with Anaplastic Large Cell Lymphoma.
+If you–or someone you know–has been diagnosed with BIA-ALCL or another type of lymphoma cancer as a result of breast implants, we encourage you to contact us immediately.

-In many cases like this, filing a lawsuit is the only way to recover money that is lost from medical bills, transportation costs, lost wages, and pain and suffering.
-Others file lawsuits because they want to make a difference and prevent others from suffering through the same misfortunes they have experienced.
+In many cases like this, filing a lawsuit is the only way to recover damages.
+These may include the cost of medical bills, transportation costs, lost wages, and compensation for pain and suffering.
+Others file lawsuits because they want to make a difference, preventing others from suffering through the same misfortunes they have experienced.

-Women who develop BIA ALCL following their implantation of textured breast implants may be eligible to recover compensation for these expenses if they decide to take legal action against certain implant manufacturers.
-Medical device companies may be held legally responsible lawsuit for ALCL injuries following breast implants if they failed to create a safe product or failed to warn customers of the lymphoma risks associated with textured breast implants.
+Women who develop BIA ALCL following their implantation of textured breast implants may be eligible to recover compensation.
+However, they will need to take legal action against certain implant manufacturers.
+Medical device companies may be held legally responsible for ALCL injuries following breast implants if they failed to create a safe product.
+They may also be held liable if they failed to warn customers of the lymphoma risks associated with textured breast implants.
 Van Wey, Metzler & Williams Can Help, No Matter Where You Live.
 To discuss the specifics of your potential lawsuit in a free and confidential consultation, contact us today.
 You may call us at 1(888)-694-8093.

 Contact Us Today!

-Van Wey, Metzler & Williams will work with you and your family to answer these questions and determine if you have the grounds for a claim.
-If you qualify for a claim, Van Wey, Metzler & Williams will investigate the details of your case, collect evidence and witness testimony, and handle all aspects of the case.
+Our experienced attorneys will work with directly with you and your family.
+We can help answer your questions and determine if you have the grounds for a claim.
+If you qualify for a claim, Van Wey, Metzler & Williams will investigate the details of your case.
+Additionally, we will collect evidence and witness testimony, handling all aspects of the case.

 We are here for you.
 Call us today!